MicrosoftDocs/Viva/Viva/connections/edit-viva-home.md

 >
 > The Viva Connections app is automatically pinned in the Teams app bar.
 If you don’t want the app pre-pinned, either [turn off tailored apps for frontline workers](/microsoft-365/frontline/pin-teams-apps-based-on-license), change the [app settings](/microsoftteams/teams-custom-app-policies-and-settings), or [edit how apps in Teams are managed](/microsoftteams/manage-apps).

 Your organization’s Viva Connections app can display a custom icon and label in the Teams app bar.
 This customization takes place in the Teams admin center, which requires Teams admin permissions or higher.
-It's recommended that you also apply app settings that [pre-pin and pre-install the app](/microsoftteams/teams-app-setup-policies).
+It's recommended that you also apply app settings that [prepin and preinstall the app](/microsoftteams/teams-app-setup-policies).
 Doing so makes sure people in your organization can more easily discover the Viva Connections app and start using it.
 Learn more about [customizing the Viva Connections icon, label, and app settings](add-viva-connections-app.md).

 ## Customize announcements